uncatcrea/wp-appkit/README.md

 * Use Chrome to simulate your app in the browser
 * Set your secure key to support WordPress authentication in your app
 * Set the custom URL scheme for deeplinks
-* Export the app's sources ready to be compiled with [PhoneGap Build](https://build.phonegap.com/)
+* Export app's sources ready to be compiled with raw Cordova tools or VoltBuilder online service

 ![WP-AppKit Edit Application Panel](https://cloud.githubusercontent.com/assets/6179747/16171841/36a01202-357a-11e6-888e-e38f046fdf39.jpg)